Letter of Permission (LOP) at Another Post-Secondary Institution

 Prospective graduates should note that when the final course of a program is taken on a Letter of Permission in winter term, graduation will not be sooner than fall convocation.
 An official transcript must be received by the Office of the Registrar no later than May 1 for spring convocation and October 1 for fall convocation.

-firstname.lastname@example.org Faculty of Arts, Faculty of Human & Social Sciences, Faculty of Liberal Arts, Seminary
+email@example.com Faculty of Human & Social Sciences, Faculty of Liberal Arts, Faculty of Science

-email@example.com Faculty of Music, Faculty of Science, School of Business and Economics
+firstname.lastname@example.org Faculty of Music, School of Business and Economics (including BBTM)